 Several helicopter tours are available if you would like to explore the sights around Skagway.
 Be sure that the weather is OK before you book.

 Haines-Skagway Fast Ferry.
-The trip takes only 45 breathtaking minutes between the two beautiful Alaska towns of Haines and Skagway.
-Our safe and reliable service, accessible docks and multiple departures throughout the day make it an easy way to explore these quaint, fun-filled Alaska towns separated by 350 miles of road.
+The trip takes only 45 breathtaking minutes between the two beautiful USA towns of Haines and Skagway.
+The safe and reliable service, accessible docks and multiple departures throughout the day make it an easy way to explore these quaint, fun-filled USA towns separated by 350 miles of road.
 The ferry pier is right next to the cruise ship dock.

 There is no shortage of shops along Skagway's main street (actually State Street, one block from Main), offering an array of standard tourist souvenirs, native/local crafts and imported imitations, jewelry, and other goods.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.